carine-h/carine-h.github.io/posts/blog_10.md

 ![](../images/10_castro_plot.png)

 Biden hardly speaks about dictators that come from the country of origin of many Hispanic Americans.
-Meanwhile, Trump frequently condemns these dictators, linking them to idelogy ("Venezuela ideology") and presumably to Democrats and their more progressive agenda.
+Meanwhile, Trump frequently condemns these dictators, linking them to ideology ("Venezuela ideology") and presumably to Democrats and their more progressive agenda.

 #### Border Communities